dlsalbino/wishlist/README.md

 ```

 ## Swagger Documentation
-When the application is running you'll can find the Swagger Documentation [here](http://localhost:8080/api/wishlist/swagger-ui/index.html).
+Another way to explore the API is, when it is running you use the Swagger Documentation existent [here](http://localhost:8080/api/wishlist/swagger-ui/index.html).

-## Technical Debts and Improvements
-- [ ] Implement endpoint to verify if a product is on wishlist
-- [X] Secure API
-- [ ] Other Unit Tests
-- [ ] Integration Tests
-- [X] OpenAPI/Swagger Documentation
-- [ ] GitHub Actions Integrations
-- [ ] Observability issues
-- [ ] ...